marigold-dev/training-nft-3/README.md

 };
 ```

-Edit the `buy`function, replace `token_id` by `quantity`, check quantities, check final price is enough and update the current offer
+Also edit the `buy` function to replace `token_id` by `quantity`, check quantities, check final price is enough and update the current offer

 ```ligolang
 const buy = (quantity: nat, seller: address, s: storage) : ret => {